HubSpot/hubspot-cli/acceptance-tests/README.md

 ## Getting Started

 The main test execution is kicked off by running `yarn test-cli` from the root of `hubspot-cli`.
-This will run the `run-tests` script which itself is a CLI, so to see the available options, you can `run-tests --help`.
-This was done so that the tests can be installed against any given version of the CLI and tested against it.
-In addition, it was done to keep the test logic separated from the CLI library.
+This will run the test suites defined in the `tests` directory.

-Note that if you are testing against a QA portal, not a PROD one, you'll need to add the `--qa` flag when running the script.
+Note that if you are testing against a QA portal, not a PROD one, you'll need to run `yarn test-qa`.
 There is still an outstanding issue with this because we attempt to add the `--qa` flag to all `hs` commands, however it is not available for all commands.

 ### Setup